onebeyond/monaco/README.md

 `dotnet new monaco-solution -n MyFirstSolution`

 This will create a folder named `MyFirstSolution`, which will contain a structure of directories prefixed with the name as part of the namespace declaration.
-The resulting solution will include the default layout and all the files required to run the application.
+The resulting solution will include the default layout and all the files required to run the application (more info about this [here](https://github.com/guidesmiths/monaco/wiki/Solution-projects-structure))

 From there, is enough to configure `appsettings.json` with the required settings and run the app.

 #### Getting help about template's options

 `dotnet new monaco-solution --help`

+(For more detailed information about Monaco options please refer [here](https://github.com/guidesmiths/monaco/wiki/Template-options))

+#### Documentation

+For more detailed documentation, please refer to our [Wiki](https://github.com/guidesmiths/monaco/wiki)

 #### Visual Studio support